silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 To disable oEmbed usage, set the `Oembed.enabled` configuration property to "false".

+## Limiting oembed URLs

+HtmlEditorField can have whitelists set on both the scheme (default http & https) and domains allowed when inserting files for use with oembed.

+This is performed through the config variables `HtmlEditorField_Toolbar::$fileurl_scheme_whitelist` and `HtmlEditorField_Toolbar::$fileurl_domain_whitelist`.

+Setting these configuration variables to empty arrays will disable the whitelist.
+Setting them to an array of lower case strings will require the scheme or domain respectively to exactly match one of those strings (no wildcards are currently supported).

 ### Doctypes

 Since TinyMCE generates markup, it needs to know which doctype your documents will be rendered in.
 You can set this